 In a historic move, the College of Cardinals has elected the first Pope from North America to ever rule the Catholic Church in the person of Cardinal Robert Francis Prevost from Chicago.
 Called the first “American” Pope, the native of Illinois, Cardinal Prevost nevertheless spent the bulk of his ecclesiastical career outside the U.S., including time as a missionary in Peru.

-On the pro-life front, Cardinal Prevost—now Pope Leo XIV—has been an active and staunch defender of the preborn, insisting that abortion is “murder” and upholding the Catholic Church’s teaching that life begins at conception.
-He even started a pro-life group on the campus of Villanova University in the 1970’s– “Villanovans for Life” – one of Students for Life of America’s leading campus groups.
+On the pro-life front, Cardinal Prevost—now Pope Leo XIV—has been a firm opponent of abortion and firmly defended the dignity and value of the preborn.
+According to Fr.
+Denis Wilde, he even helped found a pro-life group “Villanovans for Life” on the campus of Villanova University in the 1970’s – which continues to be one of Students for Life of America’s leading campus groups.
 He’s a living proof that SFLA folks rise to the highest levels of leadership!

 Prior to his election as Pope, Prevost also opposed the poison of gender ideology, stating, “The promotion of gender ideology is confusing, because it seeks to create genders that don’t exist.”
 As bishop in Chiclayo, in Peru, he stood against a government plan to including “gender teachings” in schools.